hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/03_working_on_HPC.md

 * Storage filesystems can be quite complex, with large spaces dedicated to a pre-defined purpose.
 * Filesystems are accessed over the internal network by all the nodes on the cluster.
 * There are 3 major groups on the cluster, each with their features and constraints:
-   1. `/n/data1`, `/n/data2`, `/n/groups` - Large datasets are stored in these parent directories (see features/contraints in the image above)
+   1. `/n/data1`, `/n/data2`, `/n/groups` - Large datasets are stored in these parent directories (see features/contraints in the image above).
-   2. `/home` - the home directories of all users are under this parent directory. (see features/contraints in the image above)
+   2. `/home` - the home directories of all users are under this parent directory (see features/contraints in the image above).
-   3. `/n/sctratch3` - scratch space for temporary storage
+   3. `/n/sctratch3` - scratch space for temporary storage.

+### More about `/n/sctratch3`

-      * For data only needed temporarily during analyses
+* It is for data only needed temporarily during analyses.
-      * Each user can use up to 10 TB and 1 million files/directories
+* Each user can use up to 10 TB and 1 million files/directories.
-      * Files not accessed for 30 days are automatically purged
+* Files not accessed for 30 days are automatically deleted.
-      * No backups!
+* **No backups!**
-      * Create your own folder using this command `/n/cluster/bin/scratch3_create.sh`
+* You can create your own folder using this command `/n/cluster/bin/scratch3_create.sh`

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*